 Behavior Change

-Harnessing Behavior Change Science in Fitness and Wellness Coaching
+Using Behavior Change Science to Enhance Fitness and Wellness Coaching

 Understanding the science of behavior change is pivotal for fitness professionals aiming to foster lasting health improvements in clients.
 Despite widespread awareness of the benefits of regular physical activity, many…